babashka/fs/README.md

 As of this writing, our testing has revealed:
 - Windows - sets creation time as expected
 - macOS
-  - after Java 17 sets creation time as expected
+  - after Java 17 sets creation time as expected, otherwise seems to have no effect
   - otherwise has no effect
 - Linux - seems to have no effect